 Having a plan and the right people in place is critical for the success of a mobilisation effort.
 To develop a plan, it is helpful to think of the different phases that are involved in a community mobilisation activity as well as what is required in each phase.
-This handbook suggests thinking of community mobilisation in five phases:
+Community Mobilisation on Food and Nutrition Security: A Guide for Community Mobilisers suggests thinking of community mobilisation in five phases:

 - Planning

 - Community entry and awareness

-- · Community mobilisation
+- Community mobilisation

-- · Taking action together
+- Taking action together

 - Participatory monitoring and evaluation

 These phases are explained on the following pages, including questions to consider when planning for activities to improve food and nutrition security.
-At the end of this section, there is a template for documenting your action plan.
+A template for documenting your action plan appears in Handout 7.3 (and on page 14 of the mobilisation guide).